 As mentioned above, technology changes at its own rate and waits for no one.
 From year to year, we’re seeing massive technological advancements.
 For example: just five years ago, there were no phones with finger-touch activation, and now you’d be hard-pressed to find a phone that couldn’t also turn on with a simple fingerprint.
 Who’s to say this sort of thing can’t happen with your industry?

 It’s easy to see the impact a good document management system or scanning services have on the modern engineering, government, law, or medical office.
 Instead of going through pages and pages of large format scanning or microfilm content, access all your important files and intellectual assets in one digital space, indexed and categorized to your liking.

 Risk 2: Lack of Compatibility with New Technology

 Providing specialized scanning services means keeping up-to-date with technologies that may influence professional industries.
-We know one of the largest risks involved with keeping intellectual assets in obsolete technology is that business operations and processes may no longer be compatible with certain software.
+We know one of the largest risks involved with keeping intellectual assets in obsolete technology like microfilm is that business operations and processes may no longer be compatible with certain software.
 Think of working in analog while your competitors, clients, and colleagues are working in digital.
 There’s no way you can compete or collaborate if you aren’t speaking the same language as those around you.

 If you’re still working with tech that isn’t compatible with anyone or anything outside of your office, then it’s time to upgrade for the sake of your business’ longevity.
 Not only do you run the risk of not having compatible processes for your clients, you also run the risk of losing out on potential business.